ThilinaHewagama/guitar-practice/README.md

-# Guitar Live
+# Guitar Practice

 A web-based interactive guitar application that helps users learn and practice guitar.

 ## Description

-Guitar Live is a web application designed to provide an interactive guitar learning experience.
+Guitar Practice is a web application designed to provide an interactive guitar learning experience.
 The application features a modern user interface and helps users improve their guitar playing skills.

 ## Features